expo/expo/docs/pages/guides/testing-with-jest.md

 }
 ```

-Now let's add react-test-renderer to our project.
-Pick a version that is compatible with the React version used in your project.
+Now let's add `react-test-renderer` to our project.
+Pick a version that is compatible with the React version used by your project.
 For example, if you use React 17.x then you should install `react-test-renderer@17`:

 `yarn add react-test-renderer@17 --dev` **or** `npm i react-test-renderer@17 --save-dev`